Best Steps To Grow Lollipops In Containers

 - Use of its leaves for inflammation

-- As an aphrodisiac and for sperm count augmentation, seeds are employed.
+- Seeds are employed as an aphrodisiac and for sperm count augmentation.

 - Fever is treated with this plant's leaves and seeds by traditional healers.

-- Additionally used as a tonic and for impotence, it.
+- Additionally, it is used as a tonic and for impotence.

 - It has long been believed to be used as an anthelmintic and an ethnomedicinal herb to treat jaundice in the Indian state of Andhra Pradesh's Khammam District.

-- The seeds are occasionally used by Indian women in conjunction with other plant-based medications to aid in conception and avoid miscarriage.
+- Indian women occasionally use the seeds in conjunction with other plant-based medications to aid in conception and avoid miscarriage.

 - Constipation treatment is achieved by using the entire plant.

-- In Kenya, fruits, leaves, and roots are utilized as antivenins and as remedies for stomachaches.
+- In Kenya, fruits, leaves, and roots are used as antivenins and as stomachache remedies.